 IN.power is an R package for estimating the number of susceptibility SNPs and power of future studies.

 IRRAD is an Excel spreadsheet that extends the “Axelson adjustment” for binary variables to adjust observed RRs for a confounding variable when exposure and confounder have multiple categories or to define those characteristics that a confounder must have to explain an observed association.

 Background explanation of the Interactive Radioepidemiological Computer Program

 Different approaches for handling varied error structures in studies of irradiated populations

-LDlink is a suite of web-based applications designed to easily and efficiently interrogate linkage disequilibrium in population groups
+LDlink is a suite of web-based applications to easily and efficiently interrogate linkage disequilibrium in 1000 Genomes Project populations

 MultiAssoc is a MATLAB software package for test of association of a disease with a group of SNPs after accounting for their interaction with another group of SNPs or environmental exposures.